martinpihrt/OSPy-plugins/plugins/labelmaker/README.md

 * QR codes: `sudo apt install python3-qrcode`
 * QR with logo: `sudo apt install python3-pil`

+EAN-13 barcodes are generated directly by the plug-in and do not require `python-barcode`.

 If a required dependency is missing, the plug-in settings page shows an Install libraries button.
 The installation output is written to the plug-in status log.